dpharris/OlcbRefresh/DPH-OlcbBasicNode/README.md

     Olcb_setup();
 }
 ```
 This is the rest of setup().
-THe user is responsible to tag each eventID as a Consumer-eventid or a Producer-eventID.
-These two 'for' loops do this by calling pce.newEvent().
-In addition, other system internals are initialized by calling Olcb_setup().
+The user is responsible to flag each eventID as a Consumer-eventid ,a Producer-eventID, or both, by calling calling pce.newEvent().
+In addition, system internals are initialized by calling Olcb_setup().
 ```C+
 void loop() {
     bool activity = Olcb_loop();